The Cost of Replicability in Active Learning: Background

 \subsection{Replicability in Learning}

 The notion of replicability we use in our work was introduced by \cite{sorrell2022}, to define randomized learning algorithms that are stable with high probability over different samples from the same underlying distribution.
-Following is the definition of replicability introduced by \cite{sorrell2022}, that we will be going by in our paper.
+Following is the definition of replicability introduced by \cite{sorrell2022} that we adopt in our work.

 A randomized algorithm \( \mathcal{A}(S; b) \) is replicable if there exists a function $m_0: \mathbb{R} \rightarrow \mathbb{N}$ such that for all $\rho > 0$, and any $m > m_0(\rho)$

 where \( S_1 \) and \( S_2 \) denote samples of size $m$ drawn i.\,i.\,d. from \( D \), and \( b\) denotes a random binary string representing the internal randomness used by \( \mathcal{A} \).
 We will call learning algorithms that are simultaneously replicable and PAC learners \emph{replicable learning algorithms}.